atorresgalvis/UITOTO/README.md

   with the pool of DMCs provided by the user.
-The `ALnID` function operates similarly to the `Identifier` function, but it aligns the unaligned unknown sequences from a FASTA file with the sequences used to derive the DMCs (e.g., obtained from the first module of [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO).
+The `ALnID` function operates similarly to the `Identifier` function, but it aligns the unaligned unknown sequences from a FASTA file with the sequences used to derive the DMCs (*e.g.*, obtained from the first module of [**`UITOTO`**](https://github.com/atorresgalvis/UITOTO).
 Finally, the `IdentifierU` function employs an alignment-free approach, using a dynamic sliding window to iteratively compare extracted patterns with